metonymic-smokey/couchgres/migrate/README.md

 6. View your bucket - the data should be imported!

 #### Migration to multiple scopes and collections:
-1. Modify the variables in `config.sh` based on the Couchbase container and have a docker container running Couchbase 7.0-beta.
+1. Modify the variables in `config.sh` based on your mode of running Couchbase server(app/container) and have an application/docker container running Couchbase 7.0-beta.
 2. Create `split.json` using a similar format:
 ```
 [